coolsamson7/aspyx/README.md

 # Motivation

-While working on some AI related topics in Python, i required a simple DI framework.
-Looking at the existing solutions - there are quite a number of - i was not quite happy.
-Either the solutions lacked functionality - starting with that usually aop and di are separate libraries -, that i am accustomed to from other languages, or the API was in my mind too clumsy and "technical".
+While working on AI-related projects in Python, I was looking for a lightweight dependency injection (DI) framework.
+After evaluating existing options, I found that many either lacked key features — such as integrated AOP — or had APIs that felt overly technical or cumbersome.

 So, why not develop one on my own...Having done that in other languages previously, the task was not that hard, and last but not least...it is fun :-)

 # Introduction

-Aspyx is a small python libary, that adds support for both dependency injection and aop.
+Aspyx is a lightweight Python library that provides both Dependency Injection (DI) and Aspect-Oriented Programming (AOP) support.

 The following di features are supported
 - constructor and setter injection
 - possibility to define custom injections
 - post processors
 - support for factory classes and methods
-- support for eager construction
+- support for eager and lazy construction
 - support for scopes singleton, request and thread
 - possibilty to add custom scopes
-- conditional registration of classes and factories
+- conditional registration of classes and factories ( aka profiles in spring )
-- lifecycle events methods `on_init`, `on_destroy`
+- lifecycle events methods `on_init`, `on_destroy`, `on_running`
 - bundling of injectable objects according to their module location including recursive imports and inheritance
-- instatiation of - possibly multiple - container instances - so called environments -  that manage the lifecylce of related objects
+- instantiation of - possibly multiple - container instances - so called environments - that manage the lifecycle of related objects
-- filtering of classes by associating "features" sets to environment ( similar to spring profiles )
 - hierarchical environments

-With respect to aop:
+With respect to AOP:
 - support for before, around, after and error aspects
 - sync and async method support
 - `synchronized` decorator that adds locking to methods

-The library is thread-safe and heavily performance optimized as the crucial information is precomputed and cached!
+The library is thread-safe and heavily performance optimized as most of the runtime information is precomputed and cached!

 Let's look at a simple example